 She is the creator of the annual sketch comedy game show, Women's History Month: The Historical Comedybration (with fabulous prizes) which has run every March in Minneapolis since 2013.
 She made the short film Zombie Sweater out of spite.

 You can frequently finding her improvising throughout the Twin Cities.
 She's a company member with the Theater of Public Policy and a founding member of the TC Playwrights Cabal.
 She's studied at The Second City, Brave New Workshop and has an MFA in Playwriting and an MA in Sustainable Design.
 She teaches comedy writing and improv in Minneapolis.

-She likes baking terrible things as Cooking Heather and worm composting.
+She likes doing experimental baking as Cooking Heather and taking life advice from her cat.